 • See the Trigger Point Therapy Workbook, a guide to self-care pain management, for many common conditions including plantar fasciitis.
 Based on medical research, this book has helped me, my family, and friends relieve pain in the hips, knees, shoulder, back, and foot problems including gout!

-• Contrast hydrotherapy foot soak, alternating hot then ice cold for several minutes.
+• Contrast hydrotherapy foot soak, alternating HOT then ICE COLD several times, for 5-10 minutes.
 End with the hot soak.

 • A great aromatherapy foot soak called Savoir is available at Nest Organics on Lexington Ave. in Asheville.